In this article I'll be discussing Nootropics as a tool to increase cognitive function and why they may be used for weight loss.

 The right combination of Nootropics can enhance brain function, reduce cravings and increase metabolism.

-This will help you burn more calories throughout the day while improving your overall moods.
+This will help you burn more calories throughout the day while improving your overall mood.

 If you're looking to lose weight in a safe way that is backed by science then consider stacking these nootropics together for an effective weight loss plan.